As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 - Features: Rugged, Low Cost

-The Bounty Hunter TK4 Tracker IV is one of the best metal detectors on the market today, in our opinion.
+The Bounty Hunter TK4 Tracker IV is one of the best detectors for the money on the market today, in our opinion.
 The things it can do should be considered commendable at the price asked of it.
 This thing specializes in finding random objects all over the place.
 This is why we feel it'll work very well for your needs at a beach.

 The prices will differ a bit due to where you get it, so keep this in mind.